 Registration as a Professional Engineer in Alberta requires successful completion of:

 - a 4-year bachelor’s degree in a recognized engineering program and at least 4 years of acceptable work experience under the supervision of a Professional Engineer, or an equivalent combination of education and experience

 - successful completion of an approved examination in law, ethics and professionalism.

 A new Provisional Member category has been introduced.
 For official, detailed information about registration requirements, contact APEGA.

 Working in Alberta

-To find more information on the certification process for internationally educated engineers, see Professional Engineer Licensing Process on AlbertaCanada.com.
+To learn about certification for internationally educated engineers, see Professional Engineer Registration Process.

 1500 Scotia One, 10060 Jasper Avenue